benjholla/USBML4J/README.md

 # USBML4J
 A USB Missile Launcher for Java library

 This is a simple Java API for interacting with the original Dream Cheeky USB Missile Launcher (see picture below).
 Works on Windows, Mac, and Linux.
+Theoretically, the `DefenseGrid` should support up to 127 devices per USB hub.

 ![Supported Missile Launcher](missile_launcher.jpg)